 Some monitors will offer a sound output which is ideal for console gamers as you can plug external speakers or headphones directly into your monitor to hear your audio without an adapter.

 Depending on whether you are a PC or console gamer, you'll need a compatible port to connect the gaming monitor to your platform.
+A good gaming monitor will have a low input lag to not interfere with your game experience.

 If you are playing on a gaming console like an Xbox or PlayStation, then you'll want to choose a display that offers an HDMI port.
 All of the gaming monitors mentioned in this guide offer HDMI.

 This is a more advanced technology from AMD in which monitors with FreeSync can sync the refresh rate of the display to the fps of your computer to avoid screen tearing.
+If you plan on console gaming, you don't need to worry about FreeSync or G-Sync so you can skip these sections.

 FreeSync will only work with compatible AMD graphics so those running NVIDIA graphics, you'll see no benefit from FreeSync support (see the next section).

 At this price-point, four out of the seven gaming monitors listed within this guide offer FreeSync which makes sense as AMD graphics are notably cheaper than NVIDIA.
+I wouldn't consider this one of the key features to look for in a gaming monitor.

 Generally, NVIDIA graphics cards are more popular on the higher-end and also more expensive.
-For under $150, none of the monitors listed within this product guide offer G-Sync, so NVIDIA users are out of luck.
+For under $150, none of the models listed within this product guide offer G-Sync, so NVIDIA users are out of luck.

 Depending on your needs, you may want to have the option to mount your gaming monitor to the wall or a monitor arm for more comfortable positioning or viewing flexibility.
+This is usually an important factor when choosing models for multi-monitor setups which often utilize dedicated monitor arms.

 Depending on the model, most gaming monitors will offer support for VESA mounts.
 While sold separately, a VESA mount is a universal standard compatible with most mounting accessories.